 Value: Recommendations for creating an optimal learning environment

 I have seen a lot of different types of computer room layouts in my time.
-Of all that I’ve seen, some have been more functional than others.
+Some have been more functional than others.
+As I said, problems are an opportunity.
 If you are designing your computer room from scratch, here is my blog post on how to make it an optimal learning environment for your students.

 https://www.codingkids.com.au/blog/2017/3/3/my-ideal-computer-room-layout